hujhax/austin-improv-wiki/Shows/SongRunner.md

 It was a narrative show which spread its focus across a broad ensemble, ten to eleven performers per night.
 It ran 75-80 minutes, with a brief intermission.
 The 'runners' were dressed in retro-sci-fi "cyber-punk" styles, while the other characters wore neutral, beige ensembles.

 ### Publicity Blurb
-From the show announcement:<blockquote>"A futuristic blade-runner/cyber-punk/cyborg/robot-styled MUSCAL.
+From the show announcement:
+> "A futuristic blade-runner/cyber-punk/cyborg/robot-styled MUSCAL.
 So... the best thing ever?
-Yes."</blockquote>
+Yes."

 ## Media
 ### Photos